 Dr. Robert L. Spear has been involved in Pacific archaeology since 1978.
 His doctoral dissertation was based on the analysis of lithic artifacts from Easter Island.
 He has over six months of field experience in the Caroline Islands of Micronesia.
 Since 1986, Dr. Spear has worked in the Hawaiian Islands.
 For four and a half years, he was the Project Director of the federally funded Interstate H-3 Highway project on O`ahu.
 Since late 1991, Dr. Spear has been the President and a Principle Investigator of Scientific Consultant Services, Inc. (SCS).
 In these roles, Dr. Spear has completed numerous projects including archaeological assessment, inventory surveys, data recovery, emergency burial treatment, and construction monitoring.

-Dr. Dega has conducted archaeological research in the Hawaiian Islands and Pacific Basin for twenty two years and for ten years in Southeast Asia, primarily in the Kingdom of Cambodia.
+Dr. Dega has conducted archaeological research in the Hawaiian Islands, western Pacific Basin, and Southeast Asia for twenty-seven years.
 His Ph.
 D. on Neolithic-period archaeological sites in eastern Cambodia was awarded from the University of Hawai`i – Manoa in 2001.
-Academic affiliations include research for the Naga Research Group and active membership in the Society for Hawaiian Archaeology, Society for American Archaeology, and the Center for Khmer Studies, among others.
-Research focuses on upland settlement models in the Hawaiian Islands, the Southeastern Asian Neolithic, formation processes, and archaeobotanical study.
-Geographical interests and fielldwork coducted in Southeast Asia, Polynesia, and South Asia.
-Dr. Dega is the Principle Investigator for SCS, overseeing much of the field work conducted by the company on all islands.
+Affiliations include the Society for Hawaiian Archaeology, World Archaeological Congress and the Society for American Archaeology, among others.
+Research focuses on upland settlement models in the Hawaiian Islands, early colonization and WWII-era sites in the Marianas Islands, and site formation processes.
+Dr. Dega is the Principal Investigator for SCS, overseeing much of the field work conducted by the company on all islands.

 Ms. Davis has a B.A., magna cum laude, Phi Beta Kappa and a M.A. from the University of Pennsylvania.
 She has worked for the Hawaii State Historic Preservation Division for eight years on both Maui and Hawaii islands.